vlang/v/vlib/vweb/README.md

 The drawback of using shared objects is that it affects performance.
 In the previous example `App.counter` needs to be locked each time the page is loaded if there are simultaneous requests the next requests will have to wait for the lock to be released.
-In the context of the previous example, it would be better to make a call to a database to update and get the visitor count.

 It is best practice to limit the use of shared objects as much as possible.